Sushi shop door smashed in possible 'racist attack' in Albert St, Auckland

 "Just they broke the window and nothing happens.
 It's something like abuse, showing hate.
 We don't like that, it's very upsetting because of the discrimination."

-The organiser of a group of 16 Albert St businesses seeking compensation for loss of business caused by the rail link, Sunny Kaushal, said he didn't think the attack was racially motivated, but he said all 16 businesses were Asian-owned and felt they were not being treated fairly.
+Sunny Kaushal, the organiser of a group of 16 Albert St businesses seeking compensation for loss of business caused by the rail link, said he didn't think the attack was racially motivated, but he said most of the 16 businesses were Asian-owned and felt they were not being treated fairly.

 "If they were owned by Europeans or Māori, I think the treatment would have been very different," he said.